 Junior Honors students take tutorials both in and out of their majors.
 A tutorial is an exploration of a topic on an individually directed basis; the student meets with a faculty mentor weekly throughout the semester.
-Each Honors student must take three tutorials, at least one in the major and one out of the major or in the second major.
+Students completing the Honors Program, Special Jesuit Liberal Arts Program and the Business Leadership Program are required to complete two tutorials (one in the student's major, one out of the major or in a second major).
 The student may take a fourth and fifth tutorial.
 These tutorials count toward major, minor, cognate, or general education requirements.